Flash Gordon (film): Cult following

-Flash Gordon has since become a cult classic with fans of science fiction and fantasy.
-It is a favorite of directors Edgar Wright and Taika Waititi, with Wright having used the film as one of the visual influences for Scott Pilgrim vs. the World.
-Acclaimed comic book artist Alex Ross names the film as his favorite film of all time.
+Flash Gordon has since become a cult classic.
+Wright used the film as one of the visual influences for Scott Pilgrim vs. the World.
+Comic book artist Alex Ross names the film as his all-time favourite.
 He painted the cover of the film's 2007 "Saviour of the Universe Edition" DVD release, and starred in a featurette to talk extensively about his affection for the film.
-According to Brian Blessed, it was also the favorite film of Queen Elizabeth II of the U.K., who watched it with her grandchildren every Christmas.

-In Seth MacFarlane's 2012 comedy Ted, the characters of Ted (MacFarlane) and John (Mark Wahlberg) are fans of Flash Gordon, and is referenced several times throughout the film.
+In Seth MacFarlane's 2012 comedy Ted, the characters of Ted (MacFarlane) and John Bennett (Mark Wahlberg) are fans of Flash Gordon, and is referenced several times throughout the film.
 Jones (playing himself) also appears in the film during a manic party sequence and in the film's conclusion.
 He also appears in the sequel Ted 2.
 Horror punk musician Wednesday 13 based the song "Hail Ming" on his album The Dixie Dead (2013) on the film.

 Blessed's performance as Prince Vultan lodged the veteran stage and screen actor into the United Kingdom's collective consciousness for the utterance of a single line – "Gordon's alive?!" – which, 40 years later, remains the most repeated, reused, and recycled quotation from both the film and Blessed's career.

 The Dynamite Entertainment comic Flash Gordon: Zeitgeist drew on several elements of the 1980 film, including the reappearance of the villain Klytus (who does not appear in the original comic strips).
 In this adaptation, Klytus again serves as Ming's main henchman.
 The 2014 Dynamite Flash Gordon comic also contained several allusions to the film, including having Vultan speak the line "Gordon's alive?!".

 In 2018, Life After Flash, a feature-length documentary directed by Lisa Downs and produced by Ashley Pugh, had its world premiere at Chattanooga Film Festival, followed by the European Premiere at the 72nd Edinburgh International Film Festival.
 Life After Flash not only celebrates the 1980 classic featuring interviews with cast, crew and fans including Melody Anderson, Brian Blessed, Peter Wyngarde, Mark Millar, Robert Rodriguez, Stan Lee and Brian May, but also explores the aftermath of when star Sam J. Jones went up against one of the most powerful producers in Hollywood: Dino De Laurentiis.
 It was released worldwide in 2019.